 This guide will help you locate an original research article for your assignment.

-Identify peer-reviewed, original research articles
+Identify peer-reviewed, primary research articles

 Find original research articles using library resources